rust-lang/spec/spec/dynamic/layout.md

 [§](r[dynamic.layout.dyn.metadata-validity]) The validity invariant of the vptr type is unspecified, such that the result of unsizing a type as the trait object `dyn Trait+Markers` is valid.

-[§](r[dynamic.layout.dyn.metadata-size-align]) The size and alignment requirement acessible from a value of the vptr type obtained as the result of unsizing a type as the trait object `dyn Trait+Markers` is valid are the size and alignment of that type.
+[§](r[dynamic.layout.dyn.metadata-size-align]) The size and alignment requirement acessible from a value of the vptr type obtained as the result of unsizing a type as the trait object `dyn Trait+Markers` are the size and alignment of that type.

 ## Enum definitions [§](r[dynamic.layout.enum])